andykhov/got-my-pi-on-you/README.md

 # got-my-pi-on-you
 This is my raspberry pi mini "security system".
-I initially created this project in an effort to let me know whenever my mom entered my room whenever I'm not home (she's a bit nosy).
+I initially created this project in an effort to let me know whenever my mom entered my room whenever I'm not home (she's a bit nosy haha).
 My project uses a passive infrared sensor to detect an intruder in my room.
 The pi will then have my webcam take a picture and send an email to me with the date of time and picture attached.